GuiAzevedo04/GuiAzevedo04/README.md

 ## About me:

-My name is Guilherme (you can call me Gui), I am 19 years old, and I have been passionate about Computer Science since childhood.
+My name is Guilherme, I am 19 years old, and I have been passionate about Computer Science since childhood.
 I always knew it was what I wanted to do with my life.
-Currently, I am pursuing my Bachelor's degree in Computer Science at the Federal University of Lavras.
+Currently, I am graduating in Computer Science at the Federal University of Lavras.
 I am also learning Python (Pandas, matplotlib, numpy, scikit-learn, TensorFlow), statistics, and SQL, with the aim of developing projects and contributing to the field of Data Science.

 ### Hard Skills: